 How to care for your microwave: Cleaning tips

-The grease filter in your over-the-range microwave can and should be cleaned on a regular basis.
+When it comes to learning how to clean a microwave (opens in new tab), you first need to get clear on what type of appliance you have.
+For example, the grease filter in your over-the-range microwave can and should be cleaned on a regular basis.
 Follow the manufacturer's recommendations about how often, but once a month is usually a safe bet.
 Soak the filter in hot water and detergent, avoiding any products with ammonia, and then lightly scrub the filter to remove debris.
 For specific instructions, read your the owner manual for your microwave.

 The most obvious maintenance task is keeping the microwave itself clean.
 Letting food particles accumulate on the inside walls could cause the unit to operate less efficiently, as well as create some very unpleasant odors.